-- On April 28, 2022, the Series 2012 bonds were refunded using proceeds from the issuance of Series 2022 bonds as well as funds on deposit with the bond trustee (Note 4). - The Project has met the Release Test in the trust indenture for distribution of excess cash, however, no payment of accrued and unpaid ground rent will be made to Morgan State University each fiscal release date until fiscal year 2023 in accordance with the Series 2020 bonds trust indenture. - The Project incurred \$36,810,000 of capital asset expenditures primarily for the ongoing construction of the TMH Hall facility, which totaled \$36,559,000, as well as \$251,000 on the replacement of HVAC units, computers, and furniture and fixtures.
+- Occupancy ranged between 93% and 100% for Morgan View and 94% and 100% for Thurgood Marshall Hall during the academic year. - The Project has met the Release Test in the trust indenture for distribution of excess cash, however, no ground rent will be due to Morgan State University each fiscal release date until fiscal year 2025 in accordance with the Series 2022A bonds trust indenture and the First Amendment to Amended and Restated Air Rights and Ground Lease and Agreement dated November 1, 2022. - The Project incurred \$42,276,000 of capital asset expenditures primarily for the construction of the Thurgood Marshall Hall facility, \$17,005,000, construction of the Legacy Hall facility, \$23,755,000, as well as \$1,448,000 for the replacement of HVAC units, roofing, flooring, carpeting, and apartment renovations.
 Management anticipates continuing expenditures to replace and renew additional capital assets each year in the future.
-A reserve fund held by the bond trustee has \$1,153,000 dedicated to these expenditures (Note 2).
+A reserve fund held by the bond trustee has \$905,000 dedicated to these expenditures (Note 2).